DSSatPitt/PittLibrariesDH/MeetingNotes.md

 •	GitHub, Academia, and Collaborative Writing.
 (2013). <https://www.hastac.org/blogs/harrisonm/2013/10/12/github-academia-and-collaborative-writing>
 •	Lincoln, M. D. (2016).
 Some problems with GLAM data on GitHub. <https://matthewlincoln.net/2016/01/06/some-problems-with-glam-data-on-github.html>
 •	Shared Practices in Museum Open Collections Data – Berkman Klein Center Collection – Medium.
 (2017). <https://medium.com/berkman-klein-center/shared-practices-in-museum-open-collections-data-72e924c4849a>

+We created repositories on our local machines and worked with Atom to do some Markdown.